-What a home remodel costs per square foot
+New Jersey home remodeling costs per square foot

-Most Sweeten projects generally start at $100 per square foot (psf) in New Jersey, Tim, a Sweeten contractor, typically puts a gut renovation between $250 psf to $500 psf for projects in the northeastern area of the state.
+Most Sweeten projects generally start at $100 per square foot (psf) in New Jersey.
+Sweeten contractor Norm, who is based in Northern New Jersey, has seen gut renovations start at $200 psf and go up from there.
 This cost range also includes everything from architectural design and drawings to fixtures, demolition, expediting, construction—the whole project.

-House renovations can be lighter on the wallet, too, as houses typically have direct access, whereas apartments require contractors to take extra care (and time) to keep communal hallways and lobbies clean and clear.
+House renovations can be lighter on the wallet, too.
+Houses typically have direct access, whereas apartments require contractors to take extra care (and time) to keep communal hallways and lobbies clean and clear.
 “All those things make a home renovation much less labor-intensive than an apartment,” said Norm.

-- Low-end kitchen: Sweeten kitchen remodels can start at $25,000 to $30,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Low-end kitchen: Sweeten kitchen remodels can start at $20,000 to $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.

-The good news is with expensive areas like New York City pushing up that average, a kitchen renovation in New Jersey will likely be below that (depending upon your own situation and expensive or inexpensive tastes, of course!).
-Bruno, whose clients include the high-end homeowners of North Bergen and those in better value areas like Middlesex, said a kitchen renovation can start at under $20,000 for something basic (premade stock cabinets, basic appliances, etc.) and small (10’ x 10’ square feet).
+New Jersey-based Sweeten contractor Bruno, whose clients include the high-end homeowners of North Bergen and those in better value areas like Middlesex, agreed that a kitchen renovation can start at under $20,000 for something basic (premade stock cabinets, basic appliances, etc.) and small (10’ x 10’ square feet).